By Justin D. Hodson, CPI CSMIE

 Viewing Public Profiles

 Under the ABA Model Rules, a lawyer can generally view online public profiles of any person without raising an ethical issue.
+The legal ethics and social media ethics behind private profiles are where issues often occur.
 Public profiles can usually be found by a search query within the social media platform.
 Because access to a public profile usually can be gained without contacting the person who posted the profile, viewing it is a passive act not constituting a “communication” or “dealing” with a represented or unrepresented party.
 Thus, information posted on a public profile can generally be collected without concern for use in litigation.

 However, attorneys must be mindful of each social media platform’s peculiarities.
 For example, LinkedIn notifies users when someone has viewed their profile.
 At least three bar associations have addressed this issue, with conflicting results.
 The New York City Bar Association (NYCBA) and the New York State Bar Association (NYSBA) concluded that the “who’s viewed my profile” message on LinkedIn is communication to that person, which, depending on the circumstances, could constitute an ethical violation.
 The ABA, however, concluded that the message does not constitute communication.
 Thus, lawyers must be vigilant to learn the functions of each social media platform, as well as their jurisdiction’s ethical guidance.